wvrs/alumni-site/index.md

 <h2 class="h4">Alumni News</h2>
 <ul>
-<li>2021 December Holiday Dinner is Saturday December 11, 2021 6pm at Knights of Columbus Forest Glen Rosensteel Hall - SCROLL DOWN TO PAY</li>
+<li>2021 December Holiday Dinner is Saturday December 11, 2021 6pm at Knights of Columbus Forest Glen Rosensteel Hall - RSVP BY 12/1 - SCROLL DOWN TO PAY</li>
 <li>If you have not paid your 2021 dues, please do so now online <a href="{{ '/member-dues/' | relative_url }}">here</a> or send check to Lou</li>
 <li>You can now pay your annual dues on-line.
 Click <a href="{{ '/member-dues/' | relative_url }}">this link</a>.</li>
 </ul>